splunk/public-o11y-docs/gdi/get-data-in/application/php/instrumentation/instrument-php-application.rst

 #.
 Restart your server.

 Next, deploy the PHP instrumentation in your environment.
-See :ref:`deploy-php` for more informatio.
+See :ref:`deploy-php` for more information.

 .. note:: If you need to add custom attributes to spans or want to manually generate spans, instrument your PHP application or service manually.
 See :ref:`php-manual-instrumentation`.